Laboratory 5: Gesture RC Car

 There is an issue with the I2C protocol support between the CMPS12 and the MSP432P401R; where it does not seem to be possible to read only a single byte.
 Therefore, always read at least two bytes of data from the CMPS12.
 In cases where you only want to read a single register, use that as the start register and request 2 bytes to be read, ignoring the second read byte.

-Copy and modify your completed Lab 4 to remove the ADC and potentiometer dependencies and replace with the heading control loop operating on one compass only, to start.
+Copy and modify your completed Lab 4 to remove the ADC and potentiometer dependencies and replace with the heading control loop operating on one compass only, to start, where the compass is read using the same I2C module and functionality from the previous activity.
 The program should read the on-car compass’s heading to measure the current heading, \(h_m\).
 Assume a constant value for the desired heading, \(h_d\), and also force desired speed to be 0.
 This control should allow the car to spin in place without moving forward or reverse.
 Tune the \(k_P^h\) and \(k_D^h\) using the same method as presented in Activity 12:

 Important